 We look at the ways in which many groups are struggling in our communities, in our state, and across our nation, and we work with allied organizations to bring positive change.
 The rights of those for whom English is not their first language are also central to our work.
-As a group we have spent many months working to understand our own biases, how we bring them with us unconsciously, and how they affect our perceptions and our actions.
+As a group we spent many months working to understand our own biases, how we bring them with us unconsciously, and how they affect our perceptions and our actions.
 Our hope is that we can remove the blinders we have in order to be more effective advocates for change.

 Current Projects